c-d-a/q1fbfix/fb_patches/readme.txt

 jam8        "Film Noir Jam"
-jam9        "Contract Revoked Jam" jamx        "Insomnia Jam" koohoo      "The Castle of Koohoo" by Vondur lunsp1      "Concentric Devastation" by Lunaran marcher     "The Marcher Fortress" by Kinn
+jam9        "Contract Revoked Jam" jamx        "Insomnia Jam" jumpmod     "Jump Boots" mod and "Triune Discovery" by JCR koohoo      "The Castle of Koohoo" by Vondur lunsp1      "Concentric Devastation" by Lunaran marcher     "The Marcher Fortress" by Kinn